 The NSF will send reminders to the PI(s) regarding reports that are due or overdue on a regular basis.
 While any reporting requirement is overdue, the NSF will not release any incremental funding, new awards, or changes to awards for any award for the PI or Co-PIs.
 Annual reports become overdue 90 days after the due date.
 Final reports become overdue 120 days after the due date.

-The NSF has developed a Project Reporting Format document [DOCX] to help PIs gather information and collaborate with other contributors on project reports.
+NSF uses the Research Performance Progress Report (RPPR) format for its project reports, and has developed a Project Reporting Format document [DOCX] to help PIs gather information and collaborate with other contributors on project reports.

 Prepare and submit your reports using Research.gov.
 Research.gov project reports resources: